Paris sewers: Twentieth century to the present

+19th century wood and iron boule de curage, used to clean sewer tunnels by being rolled into blockages.
+Such devices of varying sizes are still used today.

-Belgrand's successors went on extending the Parisian network: from 1914 to 1977, more than 1000 km of new sewers were built.
+Belgrand's successors continued extending the Parisian network: by 1914, 68% of all buildings in Paris had direct connections to the sewer.
+Research shows that this contributed to a decline in mortality.
+From 1914 to 1977, more than 1000 km of new sewers were built.

-At the end of World War I, the 50 km² of sewage fields were no longer sufficient to protect the Seine.
+At the end of World War I, the 50 km^{2} of sewage fields were no longer sufficient to protect the Seine.
 A general sewage treatment programme, designed to meet the needs for 50 years, was drawn up and became state-approved in 1935: this was the beginning of industrial sewage treatment.

 The aim was to carry all the Parisian wastewater to the Achères treatment plant using a network of effluent channels.
 Since then, the Achères plant has continued to grow.
 At the end of 1970, it was one of the biggest sewage treatment plants in Europe.
 Its actual capacity is more than 2 million cubic metres per day.

 This programme has been gradually upgraded: modernization of the Achères and Noisy-le-Grand (a small station farther upstream) facilities, construction of a new plant at Valenton, and expansion of the Colombes experimental station.

 Modernization now and in the future

-The aims of the modernization programme launched by the mayor of Paris in 1991 were to protect the Seine from storm overflow pollution by reducing the amount of untreated water discharged directly into the Seine, to reinforce the existing sewers, and to enable the network to function better.
+The aims of the modernization programme launched by the mayor of Paris in 1991 were to protect the Seine from storm overflow pollution by reducing the amount of untreated water discharged directly into the Seine, to reinforce the existing sewers, and to improve the functioning of the network.

-This project, which was reported to cost about 152 million euros over its first five years, sought to refurbish of the old sewers in bad condition, renovate of pumping stations, construct new sewers, install measuring devices and automated flow control management, improve management of solid waste and grit, and develop a computerised network management system.
+This project, which was reported to have cost about 152 million euros over its first five years, sought to refurbish of the older sewer lines, renovate pumping stations, build new sewer lines and improve the management of solid waste and grit.
+It also sought to upgrade the sewer technology by installing measuring devices and automated flow control management and by developing a computerized network management system.